-- A highly successful Teaching and Learning Audit.
-Across all eight domains school performance was mapped in the High and Outstanding elements.
-Auditor Peter Mandryk stated, "There's nothing mediocre about this school." - The fifth year of implementation of the Montessori Learning Program.
+- A highly successful Discipline Audit.
+Across all five domains school performance was mapped in the High and Outstanding elements. - The sixth year of implementation of the Montessori Learning Program.
 Eight multi-age classes catering for more than 185 students are now in place. - Significant improvement in student achievement, particularly in the Early Years.
-The number of students achieving in the Upper Two Bands in Reading (44%) is particularly noteworthy. - Implementation of the Australian Curriculum. - Alignment of the Montessori Curriculum to the National Curriculum. - Continued focus on whole school pedagogical practices based on: - o the use of data to inform learning - systematic curriculum delivery: this includes the recognised Montessori Curriculum - o focus of time on task - o explicit teaching - rigorous whole school assessment and reporting - The development of a whole school, consistent approach to the teaching of writing, spelling and comprehension. - Focussed professional learning for staff. - Continuing to build strong school community partnerships: The School-wide Positive Behaviour Program began in 2012 and has continued to impact on practices across the school.
-The Grovely Values complement the school's 7 Habits Program and underpin practices and processes within our community. - Continuing to build community confidence and satisfaction with the quality of programs.
+The number of students achieving in the Upper Two Bands in Reading in Year 3 (44%) is particularly noteworthy. - Continued implementation of the Australian Curriculum (ACARA) in English, Maths, Science, History and Geography. - Continued focus on whole school pedagogical practices based on: - o the use of data to inform learning - systematic curriculum delivery - o focus of time on task - explicit teaching - rigorous whole school assessment and reporting - The development of a whole school, consistent approach to the teaching of Reading, Writing, Spelling and Comprehension. - Focussed collaborative professional learning for staff. - Continuing to build strong school community partnerships: The Grovely Values complement the school's 7 Habits Program and underpin practices and processes within our community. - Establishment of a teacher led playgroup open to 0-5 year olds to access for the school and wider community.